kishys/my-cs50-solutions/cs50x - Introduction to Computer Science/README.md

 https://cs50.harvard.edu/x/2024/

 Welcome to my CS50x repository!
-This repository contains my journey through *CS50x - Harvard University's Introduction to Computer Science* course, showcasing my solutions, projects, and notes.
+This repository contains my journey through *CS50x - Harvard University's Introduction to Computer Science* course, showcasing my solutions of 2024.

 ---

 ## 🖥️ About the Course
-CS50 is a world-renowned computer science course that covers fundamental topics in programming, algorithms, data structures, and more.
+CS50x is a world-renowned computer science course that covers fundamental topics in programming, algorithms, data structures, and more.
 Here's what the course entails:

 - **Languages Covered:** C, Python, SQL, HTML, CSS, JavaScript
 - **Key Concepts:** Algorithms, Data Structures, Memory Management, Web Development, and more
 - **Final Project:** Build your own software project to solve a real-world problem

-Learn more about the course at [CS50's official website](https://cs50.harvard.edu/x/).
+Learn more about the course at [CS50x's official website](https://cs50.harvard.edu/x/).

 ---